-Before installing the OS, you must run the OSCONFIG program under the Monitor.
-OSCONFIG produces a configuration file that defines, at boot time, which devices are attached at each port (&3 thru &6), and which ONE disk is the Monitor's working device, the device theOS can access Monitor files from.
+After you have installed the OS, run the OSCONFIG program.
+OSCONFIG produces a configuration file that defines, at boot time, which devices are attached at each port (&3 thru &6), and which ONE disk is the Monitor's working device, the device the OS can access Monitor files from.
 OSCONFIG also allows you to emulate a smaller machine.

 The devices OSCONFIG recognizes are Profile, Corvus, and printers.
 If a device isn't named in the configuration program, the OS doesn't see it even if you explicitly mount it.
-To change your configuration, rerun OSCONFIG under the Monitor, FTP the new configuration file into the OS as SYSTEM.CONFIG, shutdown the OS, physically switch to the new arrangement, and then reboot the OS.
-If your boot volume contains no SYSTEM.CONFIG file, the only device configured is the disk you are booting.
+To change your configuration, rerun OSCONFIG and name the output file SYSTEM.CONFIG, on the boot device.
+Then physically switch to the new arrangement, and reboot the OS.
+If your boot volume contains no SYSTEM.CONFIG file, the only optional device configured is the disk on PARAPORT (&3) if there is one connected there.